-Expect the UM limited submission in Jan.
-2018.
+We will post if there is a follow up.
 Advancements in data-driven scientific research depend on trustworthy and reliable cyberinfrastructure.
 Researchers rely on a variety of networked technologies and software tools to achieve their scientific goals.
 These may include local or remote instruments, wireless sensors, software programs, operating systems, database servers, high-performance computing, large-scale storage, and other critical infrastructure connected by high-speed networking.
 This complex, distributed, interconnected global cyberinfrastructure ecosystem presents unique cybersecurity challenges.
 NSF-funded scientific instruments, sensors and equipment are specialized, highly-visible assets that present attractive targets for both unintentional errors and malicious activity; untrustworthy software or a loss of integrity of the data collected by a scientific instrument may mean corrupt, skewed or incomplete results._

 Expect an internal deadline around this day.
 See https://umich.infoready4.com/?utm_source=U-M+Research+Communications&utm_campaign=e56508b406-EMAIL_CAMPAIGN_2017_01_06&utm_medium=email&utm_term=0_83a27c7a07-e56508b406-192087261&mc_cid=e56508b406&mc_eid=72ece1d281#homePage for more details.
 Full proposal to NSF deadline is in January 18, 2018.
 The Major Research Instrumentation Program (MRI) serves to increase access to shared scientific and engineering instruments for research and research training in our Nation’s institutions of higher education, not-for-profit museums, science centers and scientific/engineering research organizations.